GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 ScriptFu defines "registration" functions, letting you declare a plugin PDB procedure.

-In ScriptFu v2, there was only *script-fu-register*.
+ScriptFu v2 has only *script-fu-register*.
 It was a generic function used to declare procedures that are either:

-    filters/renderers (operating on an image)
-    or regular procedures (operating without an image.)
+* generic procedures (operating without an image.)
+* filters/renderers (operating on an image)

 The new registration functions are:

+* *script-fu-register-procedure*
-    *script-fu-register-filter*
+* *script-fu-register-filter*
-    *script-fu-register-regular*

-### Don't use script-fu-register
+The new registration functions let a plugin have a new look-and-feel and improved settings.

+Terminology: you *declare* a plugin's attributes and signature using a registration function.
+You *define* a run func with a similar signature.
+ScriptFu *registers* the plugin in the PDB.

-The v2 registration function *script-fu-register* is now deprecated.
+### Registration function *script-fu-register* is now deprecated.

 **You should not use script-fu-register in new ScriptFu scripts.**

 In the future, the GIMP project might obsolete *script-fu-register*.

 While deprecated, *script-fu-register* should still work.
+But the plugin dialog will:

-But it will show an old-style dialog with the old look-and-feel.
+* have an old look-and-feel.
-And it will be missing some advantages of the new registration functions, such as the handling of settings.
+* will be missing some advantages, such as the handling of settings.

-Also, for plugins using *script-fu-register*,
+Also, using *script-fu-register*,
-ScriptFu infers, i.e. makes a best guess, whether the plugin's menu item should be enabled depending on the user's selection of drawables.
+you can only declare a plugin taking one drawable (i.e. layer or mask).
+But GIMP v3 now calls such plugins passing a vector of drawables.
+GIMP v2 called such plugins passing one drawable.
+That is, the declared and actual signatures are incongruous.
-GIMP enables the menu item for such deprecated scripts whenever a user selects at least one drawable (layer or other.)
+GIMP enables the menu item for such deprecated scripts, declared to take an image and drawable, whenever a user selects at least one drawable.
-This works after a fashion because in GIMP v2, plugins only received one drawable.

-### Settings and ScriptFu plugins
+### Improved Settings for ScriptFu plugins

 GIMP 3 now handles plugin settings better.
 (Using more powerful machinery in GIMP that is common to plugins in all languages,